Karolína Muchová

 Karolína Muchová (/cs/; born 21 August 1996) is a Czech professional tennis player.
-She has a career-high singles ranking of world No. 8, achieved on 11 September 2023.
-Muchová has won one WTA Tour title, at the 2019 Korea Open, and contested a major final at the 2023 French Open.
+She has a career-high singles ranking of world No. 6 by the WTA, achieved in July 2026, and a best doubles ranking of No. 156, reached in January 2026.

+Muchová has won three WTA Tour singles titles, including a WTA 1000 event at the 2026 Qatar Ladies Open.
+She has contested two major singles finals, at the 2023 French Open and 2026 Wimbledon Championships.
+She has won a mixed doubles title at the 2026 US Open, with compatriot Jakub Menšík.

 Muchová turned professional in 2013.
-She first rose to prominence at the 2018 US Open, outlasting world No. 12 and two-time major champion, Garbiñe Muguruza, in the second round.
-In 2019, Muchová reached her first major quarterfinal at Wimbledon by upsetting world No. 3, Karolína Plíšková.
-At the 2021 Australian Open, she reached the semifinals by defeating world No. 1 and home favorite, Ashleigh Barty.
-At the 2023 French Open, she played in her first major final by defeating world No. 2, Aryna Sabalenka, in a hard-fought semifinal, finishing runner-up to defending champion and world No. 1, Iga Świątek, in a close three-set final.
+She made her Grand Slam tournament main-draw debut at the 2018 US Open as a qualifier, reaching the third round by defeating No. 12, Garbiñe Muguruza.
+In 2019, she reached her maiden major quarterfinal at Wimbledon, upsetting No. 3, Karolína Plíšková, captured her first WTA Tour title at the Korea Open, and reached the semifinals at the WTA Elite Trophy.
+In 2021, she reached the semifinals at the Australian Open, defeating world No. 1, Ashleigh Barty, and made quarterfinals at the Madrid Open, defeating world No. 2, Naomi Osaka.
+In 2023, she reached her first major final at the French Open and her first WTA 1000 final at the Cincinnati Open.
+In 2026, she won her first WTA 1000 title at the Qatar Ladies Open and reached her second major final at the Wimbledon Championships.

 Early life

 Karolína Muchová was born in August 1996 in Olomouc, Czech Republic.
 Her father is former Czech footballer Josef Mucha.
 He introduced her to tennis at the age of seven.
 She also has a brother, with whom she did many sports when they were kids.
-Since there were tennis courts near her home, she decided to pick up a tennis racket, and then when she was about 12, she chose tennis over handball.
+Since there were tennis courts near her home, she decided to pick up a tennis racquet, and then when she was about 12, she chose tennis over handball.
 In 2019, she moved to Prague to train at the I. ČLTK Prague.
 She stated that her tennis idol growing up was Roger Federer.
 She struggled with a lot of injuries during her junior years.